guides

 Sapphire blue, true red (blue-based), fuchsia, royal purple, crimson.

-Skip: Amber, copper, warm emerald.
+Colors to skip: Amber, copper, warm topaz.

-Using Jewel Tones
+Using Jewel Tones Across the Bridal Palette

 Balance: Add cream, champagne, or warm white to lighten without losing richness.
+Stark white can compete with jewel tones.
+Cream complements them.

 Testing Your Colors